 By Matt Brown in Paris

-Matt Brown is in Paris thanks to Emirates Airline
+Matt Brown is in Paris courtesy of Emirates Airline